stinodego/poetry-guide/README.md

 docker run --rm mypackage:nopoetry
 ```

 ## Using Poetry with GitHub Actions

 You may want to utilize Poetry to set up a testing environment on your GitHub runner.
 There is GitHub Action available for installing Poetry on your runner: [snok/install-poetry](https://github.com/snok/install-poetry).
 The GitHub page includes a sample test workflow.
 I have also included that same workflow in this repository for reference.

+A more ideal setup would be to run your tests in a Docker container.
+You can add a second stage to your Dockerfile to install the development dependencies and then use this image to run your tests.
+I will add an example workflow for this once I have tested this approach fully.

 ## Using Poetry with Databricks